Rangers

 Level 3: Whatever Works

-Level 7: Strategic Sustainment
+Level 7: Preservation Procedures

 *Adaptive Defense.
 When a creature hits you with an attack roll, that creature has Disadvantage on all other attack rolls against you until the start of your next turn.